serenity-is/docs/framework/dynamic-scripts/lookups.md

 As we mentioned in the previous topic, the lookups are cached on both the client side; and the server side, and at various layers including the browser itself.

-If you wanted to force reloading of a lookup script on the client side, you may use `Q.reloadLookup('TheLookupKey')` method.
+If you wanted to force reloading of a lookup script on the client side, you may use `reloadLookup('TheLookupKey')` method.
 This will randomize its hash on the client-side `RegisteredScripts` dictionary, and force calling the `DynJS` endpoint next time.

 Please note that even if you force calling the `DynJS` endpoint, it does not always mean the lookup data will be reloaded in the server.
-So you should use `Q.reloadLookup` only if you are certain that some action you performed from the client side, e.g. calling the save service for the lookup's entity (by clicking the Save button in the language dialog, etc.), should cause the lookup data to be invalidated server side.
+So you should use `reloadLookup` only if you are certain that some action you performed from the client side, e.g. calling the save service for the lookup's entity (by clicking the Save button in the language dialog, etc.), should cause the lookup data to be invalidated server side.

 If the dynamic script manager cached the lookup, it will simply return the cached version, instead of hitting the database.